dishmint/microgradWL/README.md

 # microgradWL [WIP]

 This repo implements [micrograd](https://github.com/karpathy/micrograd) as a WL paclet.
+It's a work in progres.

 ### Motivation
 I recently started watching the nn-zero-to-hero series by @karpathy.
 I just finished the [first video](https://youtu.be/VMj-3S1tku0) building micrograd from scratch and thought the natural exercise for me was to try implementing it in the WL.